 Which type of lenders offer bridging loans for auction properties?

 Traditional lenders such as high street banks and building societies struggle with auction finance as;

 - They need to carry out a survey on the property.
 You don’t want to be paying for a property valuation before you know if you have secured the property at auction.
 Gaining access may sometimes also be an issue.

-- High street lenders can’t guarantee a mortgage offer and completion within the 28-day deadline.
+- High street lenders can’t guarantee a mortgage offer and legal completion within the 28-day deadline.
 Most lenders take that amount of time to issue the mortgage offer.

 - Property at auction is usually not fit for lending.
-Auction properties usually need renovating to a habitable standard and suitable for the high street lenders.
+Auction properties usually need renovating to a habitable standard to make them suitable for the high street lenders to lend.

 Key points of bridging loans for auction property: